Black Bean and Beef Chili

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with low-fat ground beef, this Black Bean and Beef Chili with Cilantro, Lime, and Avocado Salsa would be a great main dish for any phase of the South Beach Diet.
+Made with low-fat ground beef, this Black Bean and Beef Chili would be a great main dish for any phase of the original South Beach Diet.
 Dried beans are a limited food for Phase One, but in a dish like this with ground beef, tomatoes, and beef broth you can have a larger serving size than dishes that contain only beans.
 To make this a lower-carb recipe, double the beef and use less beans, but check out 10 Amazing Low-Carb Chili Recipes for a chili recipe that’s truly low in carbs.

 Find More Recipes Like This One: